 General reserves (Retained earnings) comprise of accumulated undistributed profits of the Central Bank since the beginning of its operations on 11 August 1997.
 Status of General reserves (Retained earnings) is in jurisdiction of the Central Bank's Governing Board.
-General reserves (Retained earnings) are primarily used for the Central Bank's net profit or loss allocation, as prescribed by the Law on the Central Bank.
+General reserves (Retained earnings) are primarily used for the allocation of the Central Bank's annual net profit or coverage of the Central Bank's annual net loss, as prescribed by the Law on the Central Bank.